JohanRuuskanen/ACSOS2022_code/README.md

 Access to an OpenStack cloud is required to deploy the sandbox out-of-the-box.
 The sandbox can possibly also be deployed on other infrastructures,  but this requires some tinkering.

-Follow the steps in shown in the [sanbox repo](https://github.com/JohanRuuskanen/FedApp), and deploy the gateway with 4 vCPU and 16 Gb of RAM, along with 3 cluster each with 4 virtual machines, each with 4 vCPU and 8 Gb of RAM.
+Follow the steps in shown in the [sandbox repo](https://github.com/JohanRuuskanen/FedApp), and deploy the gateway with 4 vCPU and 16 Gb of RAM, along with 3 cluster each with 4 virtual machines, each with 4 vCPU and 8 Gb of RAM.

 Finally, using TC netem add two Pareto distributed delays between clusters 1 and 2, and clusters 1 and 3.
 The delays should be the same in both directions, with the values